tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 ### Scientific reports

 *`systemPipeR`* auto-generates scientific analysis reports in HTML format.
-These reports compiling all the results of all workflow steps including plots and tables.
+These reports compile the results of all workflow steps including text, code, plots and tables.

 ``` r
 sal <- renderReport(sal)